wingel/wingel.github.io/_posts/2016-06-19-sds7102-more-fpga-pins.md

 sampling clock.

 When I later poked at some pins of the ADC I also managed to make pins F13 and F14 toggle.
-I'm not sure exactly what they do, but I've also marked those as ADC pins in the pin map.
+I'm not sure exactly what they do.
 They might be the overrange and CalRun outputs from the ADC.

 I don't know exactly which differential pairs on the FPGA map to the data outputs from the ADC but that shouldn't be too hard to figure